After Neoliberalism? The Kilburn Manifesto

 Although the neoliberal economic settlement is unravelling, its political underpinning remains largely unchallenged.
 Our manifesto calls into question the neoliberal order itself, and argues that we need radical alternatives to its foundational assumptions.

-The seminar addressed the latest chapter of the Kilburn Manifesto:
+The seminar will address the latest chapter of the Kilburn Manifesto - "States of imagination" by Janet Newman and John Clarke.

 The manifesto will be published in online instalments over the next 12 months.